Clinical Mental Health Counseling versus Psychology

 - 2020 median annual pay: $47,660

-- Mental health counseling jobs are expected to grow 23 percent between 2020 and 2030, which is faster than the average for all occupations.
+- Clinical mental health counseling jobs are expected to grow 23 percent between 2020 and 2030, which is faster than the average for all occupations.

 - Pursue careers in a variety of settings, including mental health, educational, agency, and corporate settings.